jessalfredsen/clean_dev_env/README.md

 ## Usage

-Edit `requirements.txt` to add the dependencies you need.
+Edit `requirements.txt` or `requirements-dev.txt` to add the dependencies you need.

 Run: